hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The connection to the HPE GreenLake Cloud Platform is done using the `Connect-HPEGL` cmdlet.

 * **Important note**: The library currently only supports single-factor authentication.
 Multi-factor authentication (MFA) and SAML single sign-on are not supported.
 These limitations mean that HPE employees cannot use their hpe.com corporate email to connect with `Connect-HPEGL` because hpe.com emails use SSO authentication.
 It is therefore mandatory that they use a non-hpe.com email.

-  To add a non-hpe.com secondary email into your HPE GreenLake account, just go to GreenLake GUI and use **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to your personal email.
+* To add a non-hpe.com secondary email into your HPE GreenLake account, just go to GreenLake GUI and use **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to your personal email.
 Once you receive the email, accept the invitation and you will be taken to the HPE GreenLake interface where you can set a password.
 Once done, you can use this email and password with `Connect-HPEGL`.

 After successfully authenticating to the HPE GreenLake platform, the `[HPEGreenLake.Connection]` object is returned to the caller and at the same time is added to the global session tracker `$HPEGreenLakeSession`.

-To display the content of this global variable in the console, use:
+To display the full content of this global variable in the console, use:

 `> $HPEGreenLakeSession | format-List`